ugurcanatas/mqtt-kekw/ROADMAP.md

   - [x] Emit an event when <code>SUBACK</code> happens
   - [x] Return packetID with emitted event as an argument
-  - [] Add multiple topic check if client subscribed to multiple topics
+  - [x] Add multiple topic check if client subscribed to multiple topics (Tested with three different topics)

 - [x] Implement <code>UNSUBSCRIBE</code>